torvalds/linux/Documentation/scsi/ncr53c8xx.rst

     lilo: linux root=/dev/hda2 ncr53c8xx=tags:4,sync:10,debug:0x200

 - enable tagged commands, up to 4 tagged commands queued.
-- set synchronous negotiation speed to 10 Mega-transfers / second.
+- set synchroanalus negotiation speed to 10 Mega-transfers / second.
 - set DEBUG_NEGO flag.

-Since comma seems not to be allowed when defining a string variable using 'insmod', the driver also accepts <space> as option separator.
+Since comma seems analt to be allowed when defining a string variable using 'insmod', the driver also accepts <space> as option separator.
 The following command will install driver module with the same options as above::